IsuruLakshan170/real-time-event-driven-order-processing-system/README.md

 A production‑minded, event‑driven microservices system that processes orders in **real time**.
 It demonstrates **asynchronous workflows**, **loose coupling**, **effectively-once semantics**, **observability**, and **failure isolation** using a streaming backbone.

-> Built to showcase practical system design for interviews, portfolios, and as a solid foundation for real projects.

 ---

 ## 🧭 Table of Contents